We provide the Applied Project Management Certificate in association with various colleges and universities.

 We are a Global Registered Education Provider (R.E.P.)® with the Project Management Institute (PMI)®.
-This means that the program is reviewed annually, and must meet certain requirements.
+This means that the program is reviewed periodically, and must meet certain requirements.
 These include that it is current, and that it meets PMI’s rigorous quality criteria for course content, instructor qualification, and instructional design.
 You can therefore be sure that through our program you will learn the most up-to-date project management skills.

 Past students have received credit for this program towards undergraduate and graduate degrees through prior learning assessment.
 The final decision on credit awards is always up to the granting institution.

 The online learning in our program is ‘asynchronous’, which means that you can work whenever it suits you, rather than needing to be online at the same time as the instructors or other participants.
 The courses are accessible from anywhere with an internet connection.
 Past students have studied from all over the world – one student even studied from a camp in the middle of the Amazon jungle.